o3de/o3de.org/content/docs/welcome-guide/get-started/project-config/creating-projects-using-cli.md

     ```

     {{< note >}}
-To launch the Editor from Windows File Explorer, or to avoid having to supply the project path, edit the file `bootstrap.cfg`, located in the root of the engine directory, and set `project_path` equal to the project path.
+In the 0.5 preview branch, to launch the Editor from Windows File Explorer, or to avoid having to supply the project path, edit the file `bootstrap.cfg`, located in the root of the engine directory, and set `project_path` equal to the project path.
 For example: `project_path=MyProject`.
-(This is only applicable to the 0.5 preview branch.)
     {{< /note >}}

 For more details about project configuration and building, see the sections on [Project Configuration](/docs/user-guide/project-config) and [Build](/docs/user-guide/build) in the User Guide.